 The geometrical data, or features, stored in a pointcloud (typically) contain the locations of the boundaries of a solid object.
-Features may also include point normals which can be measured or inferred from the feature locations.
+Features may also include point-normals which can be measured or inferred from the feature locations.
 Non-geometrical data such as color or other surface properties that are independent of the transformations between features are known as descriptors [13].
-Descriptors are also used in feature based registration methods, which primarily depend on unique, descriptive features in order to obtain a match between pointclouds [6].
-These two types of data contained in a pointcloud are stored separate because they are different in nature and are processed differently in algorithms such as segmentation or registration.
+Descriptors are also used in feature-based registration methods, which primarily depend on unique, descriptive features in order to obtain a match between pointclouds [6].
+These two types of data contained in a pointcloud are stored separately because they are different in nature and are processed differently in algorithms such as segmentation or registration.